torvalds/linux/Documentation/admin-guide/device-mapper/dm-dust.rst

         $ sudo dmsetup status dust1
         0 33552384 dust 252:17 fail_read_on_bad_block verbose

-(The presence of "verbose" indicates normal logging.)
+(The presence of "verbose" indicates yesrmal logging.)

-"Why not...?"
+"Why yest...?"
 -------------

 scsi_debug has a "medium error" mode that can fail reads on one